 VIEWthat exposes the table under the new convention, while the underlying table keeps its legacy name, can bridge the gap without a full migration.

 The honest answer is often “leave it alone and document why.”
-A comment in the schema, or a note in the conventions doc, is cheaper than a migration and accomplishes the main goal — making the inconsistency visible and intentional.
+A comment in the schema, or a note in the conventions doc, is cheaper than a migration and accomplishes the main goal: making the inconsistency visible and intentional.

 Trade-offs

 Conventions have a cost.
-A rule that doesn’t serve automation is noise — it takes space in the conventions doc, invites bikeshedding in review, and adds nothing to the schema’s consistency over time, because there’s nothing to keep it from decaying the moment the people who cared move on.
+A rule that doesn’t serve automation is noise.
+It takes space in the conventions doc, invites bikeshedding in review, and adds nothing to the schema’s consistency over time, because there’s nothing to keep it from decaying the moment the people who cared move on.
 The heuristic: if no tool fails when the rule is violated, the rule doesn’t need to exist.

 Over-specifying is the second failure mode.
 A team with thirty linter rules will find a way around them or ignore them.
 Rules that block common, legitimate cases get bypassed with -- noqa comments until the linter stops being a gate.